robert-abela/mcast-attendance-chrome-extension/README.md

 A chrome extension that assists MCAST lecturers in filling their attendance.
 Works in basic mode by default and in advanced mode if configured.

 ## Basic Mode
-Automatically adds a new button that when pressed counts the number or students marked as present.
+Adds a new button that when pressed counts the number or students marked as present.
-Activates only when visiting http://attendance.mcast.edu.mt to **Add or Edit Attendance** entries.
+Activates only when visiting https://attendance.mcast.edu.mt to **Add or Edit Attendance** entries.

 ## Advanced Mode

+Advanced Mode: Adds Autofill and Remember functionalities.
-Adds a new **Autofill Attendance** link on the homepage that autofills Class, Unit, Session & Duration fields if the attendance is being added during the lesson (day of the week and time need to match).
+Class, Unit, Session & Duration fields if the attendance is being added during the lesson (day of the week and time need to match).
 Activates when the user has configured the timetable in **Options**.
+**Remember** allows the lecturer to save the state of attendance (Absent/Present, Reason & Remark for each student) and to automatically set them again thereafter.

-Timetable configured as CSV rows, each line represents a lesson and is in the format: DDD,CLASS,START,END,UNIT as detailed below:
+Timetable configured with CSV rows, each line represents a lesson and is in the format: DDD,CLASS,START,END,UNIT as detailed below:

 * DDD: 3 letter day of the week, e.g.: Mon, Thu
 * CLASS: class name, e.g.: IT-SWD-6.2A